openactive/extension-documentation-generator/README.md

 ```

 You may customise three parameters:
-1) `context` - jsonld context file used to generate the documentation, e.g. `context.jsonld` (this should be named according to the prefix of your namespace, e.g. `beta.jsonld`)
+1) `context` - jsonld context file used to generate the documentation.
+This should be named according to the prefix of your custom namespace, e.g. `beta.jsonld`.
 2) `header` - markdown file to prepended to the generated documentation, e.g. `header.md`
 3) `with_issues` - whether to include GitHub issues from the context in the generated documentation